zestsoftware/zest.sentry.buildout/ZEST-README.txt

 Copy buildout.cfg.orig to buildout.cfg and modify the setting to you liking.
 By default we extend on devel.cfg, but you can override settings by adding them to the [conf] section, for example your database location or mailserver.
+Pay attention to the secretkey used for django/sentry web sessions.

 Now you can run buildout with